 - Amendments in IAS 1 Presentation of financial statements (effective for annual periods from 01.01.2024, not adopted by the EC).
 These changes are aimed at the criteria for classifying liabilities as current and non-current.
 According to them, the entity classifies its liabilities as current or non-current depending on the rights that exist at the end of the reporting period and is not affected by the probability of whether it will exercise its right to defer settlement of the liabilities.
 The amendments clarify that "settlement" of liabilities means the transfer to a third party of cash, equity instruments, other assets or services.
 The classification does not apply to derivatives in convertible liabilities, which are themselves equity instruments.
 Changes are applied retrospectively.
 Management is in the process of researching, analyzing and evaluating the effects of changes that would have an impact on the accounting policy and on the classification and presentation of the Group's liabilities. - IFRS 10 (amended) "Consolidated Financial Statements" and IAS 28 (amended) "Investments in Associates and Joint Ventures" regarding the sale or contribution of assets between an investor and its associates or joint ventures (postponed effective date, to be determined by the IASB).
 These amendments address the accounting treatment of the sale or contribution of assets between an investor and its associates or joint ventures.
 They confirm that the accounting treatment depends on whether the assets sold or contributed constitute in substance a business as defined in IFRS 3.
 If these assets as an aggregate do not meet the definition of a business, then the investor shall recognise gain or loss only to the extent of other unrelated investor's interests in the associate or joint venture.
 In cases of sale or contribution of assets, which as an aggregate constitute a business, the investor shall recognise the full gain or loss on the transaction.
 The amendments will be applied on a prospective basis.
 IABS postponed the initial date of application of these amendments for an indefinite period.
-The management is in the process of research, analysis and assessment of the effects of the changes that might impact the accounting policy and the classification and presentation of the Group's assets and liabilities, transactions and results.
+The management has made research, analysis and assessment and has determined that these changes would not have a material impact on the accounting policy and on the classification and presentation of the Group's liabilities.